dungeons-of-moria/umoria/README.md

 ## Umoria Restoration Release: v5.7

-The main focus of the `v5.7` release is to provide support for Windows and macOS users, while at the same time removing support for the many outdated computer system such as, MS DOS, "Classic" Mac OS (pre OS X), Amiga, and Atari ST.
+The main focus of the `v5.7` release is to provide support for the three main systems: Windows, macOS, and Linux.
+Support for all other outdated computer systems such as, MS DOS, "Classic" Mac OS (pre OS X), Amiga, and Atari ST has been removed.

 _Note: there are no gameplay changes in this release._

-A great deal of _code restoration_ has also been undertaken to aid future development of the game.
-This included tasks such as reformatting the source code with the help of `clang-tidy` and `clang-format`, modernizing the code to use standard C types, and fixing all warnings while compiling against recent versions of GCC.
+A great deal of _code restoration_ is also currently being undertaken in the hope to aid future development of the game.
+Examples of tasks completed so far includes, reformatting the source code with the help of `clang-tidy` and `clang-format`, modernizing the code to use standard C types, and fixing all warnings while compiling against recent versions of GCC.

 Full details of all changes can be found in the [CHANGELOG](CHANGELOG.md), and by browsing the commit history.

 Due to its lack of Windows and Mac support, Moria was unplayable for many people.
 Hopefully these changes will give more people a chance to play this